Chen Chunxin

-Chen Chunxin (陈纯新 (陳純新, Chén Chúnxīn); born 25 December 1997) is a Chinese footballer currently playing as a right winger for Qingdao Hainiu.
+Chen Chunxin (陈纯新 (陳純新, Chén Chúnxīn); born 25 December 1997) is a Chinese footballer currently playing as a right winger for Chinese Super League club Chongqing Tonglianglong.

 Club career

 Chen Chunxin was promoted to Chinese Super League side Shanghai Port first team squad in the 2020 Chinese Super League campaign.
 On 4 December 2020, he made his professional debut in a 2–0 defeat against Jeonbuk Hyundai Motors in a group game in the 2020 AFC Champions League.
 The following season he would establish himself as a squad player within the team and go on to score his first goal for the club in a league game on 15 August 2021 against Tianjin Jinmen Tiger in a 5-0 victory.

 On 30 March 2023, Chen joined fellow top tier club Qingdao Hainiu for the start of the 2023 Chinese Super League season.
+On 24 January 2026, Chen announced his departure after the 2025 season.

+On 31 January 2026, Chen joined fellow top tier club Chongqing Tonglianglong.